ClemPalf/AWS-Sentiment-Analysis/README.md

 # AWS-Sentiment-Analysis

 The goal is to build a simple web page which a user can use to enter a movie review.
-The web page will then send the review off to our deployed model which will predict the sentiment of the entered review.
+The web page will then send the review off to a RNN deployed model which will predict the sentiment of the entered review.

 <p align="center">
   <img src="https://github.com/ClemPalf/AWS-deployment/blob/main/images/Test_1.png"/>